 After completing the set of required first-year courses, students at Iowa plan their own courses of study from a rich menu of mainstream, specialized, and clinical offerings.
 Upper-class students at the college register for classes using myUI.

-The Fall 2020 Course lists and further information can be found here.
+The course lists and further information can be found here.

 Are you planning an event?
 Complete the event intake form to get started

 Marketing an event?

 - Using Digital Signage.
 If you have a digital sign you would like to submit, use the Digital Signage Form.
 Please allow two business days for processing.

 - For @ Iowa Law e-mails, complete this form